 Sign up a user:

-curl -X POST localhost:3000/api/user/create \-H 'Content-Type: application/json' \-d '{ "data": { "email": "tom@pet.inc", "password": "abc123" } }'
+-d '{ "data": { "email": "tom@pet.inc", "password": "abc123" } }'

 Login:

-curl -X POST localhost:3000/api/login \-H 'Content-Type: application/json' \-d '{ "email": "tom@pet.inc", "password": "abc123" }'
+-d '{ "email": "tom@pet.inc", "password": "abc123" }'

-5. Adding authorization
+5. Adding authorizationโ

 Now that we have authentication in place, we can add access control rules to our schema to secure our CRUD service.
 Make the following changes to the Pet